Group delay and phase delay: 1st order low- or high-pass RC filter example

+As frequencies get even larger, the group delay decreases with the inverse square of the frequency and approaches zero as frequency approaches infinity.

 Negative group delay

-Circuits with negative group delay are possible, though causality is not violated.
-If signals (in a band where group delay is negative) are predictable (such as a Gaussian pulse), negative group delay filters are able to predict the input, providing an illusion of a non-causal time advance.
-However, if the signal contains an unpredictable event (such as a truncation of the Gaussian pulse), then the illusion breaks down.
+Filters will have negative group delay over frequency ranges where its phase response is positively-sloped.
+If a signal is band-limited within some maximum frequency B, then it is predictable to a small degree (within time periods smaller than 1/B).
+A filter whose group delay is negative over that signal's entire frequency range is able to use the signal's predictability to provide an illusion of a non-causal time advance.
+However, if the signal contains an unpredictable event (such as an abrupt change which makes the signal's spectrum exceed its band-limit), then the illusion breaks down.
+Circuits with negative group delay (e.g., Figure 2) are possible, though causality is not violated.

+Negative group delay filters can be made in both digital and analog domains.
+Applications include compensating for the inherent delay of low-pass filters, to create zero phase filters, which can be used to quickly detect changes in the trends of sensor data or stock prices.

 Group delay in audio

 Group delay has some importance in the audio field and especially in the sound reproduction field.

+Threshold of audibility

 Many components of an audio reproduction chain, notably loudspeakers and multiway loudspeaker crossover networks, introduce group delay in the audio signal.
 It is therefore important to know the threshold of audibility of group delay with respect to frequency, especially if the audio chain is supposed to provide high fidelity reproduction.
 The best thresholds of audibility table has been provided by Blauert and Laws.

 Flanagan, Moore and Stone conclude that at 1, 2 and 4 kHz, a group delay of about 1.6 ms is audible with headphones in a non-reverberant condition.
 Other experimental results suggest that when the group delay in the frequency range from 300 Hz to 1 kHz is below 1.0 ms, it is inaudible.

-The waveform of an audio signal can be reproduced exactly by a system that has a flat frequency response over the bandwidth of the signal and a phase delay that is equal to the group delay.
-Leach introduced the concept of differential time-delay distortion, defined as the difference between the phase delay and the group delay, which is given by: